AlfredoCuevas/GameGraphicsFinalProject/README.md

 ### Contributions
 <b>Alfredo Cuevas</b><br>
-I initially was going to implement simple water with caustics.
+Initially the goal was to implement water that had caustics.
 I switched the goal of my part of the project and created water that reflects and refracts the environment around it.
-The water ripples and looks like its moving.
+The water ripples and looks like it's moving.
 It has simple specular highlights from certain angles.
 The edges of the water blend with the sand so that there is a soft transition between the water and the terrain.
 There is also a Fresnel Effect applied to the water that makes the water reflect/refract more at certain angles.
     Also set up the initial structure of the code based on examples from Lucas's lab.

 <b>Robert Gaines</b>